hgreen777/Algorithm-Visualiser/README.md

 # 🧾 Features
 - Select an algorithm
 - Play/Stop an algorithm
-- Step through an algorithm ?
-(One frame at a time?)
 - Show the current state of the array [algorithm]
 - Show the cursor (pointer) position